thornton4/MySandbox/chapter1.md

 ```

 `@instructions`
-now see what happens when you combine all of the vectors you have made! put x,y, and mean.mtcars into a vector, `v`.
+now see what happens when you combine all of the vectors you have made! put a,b, and mean.mtcars into a vector, `v`.

 `@hint`
 you can still use c(…) to combine vectors!